CalebRizo/imco-centros-de-acopio/README.md

 ## About

-Taking in account the past aerthquak and with the aim to help thos whom need it, this projects propose a tool to solve the problems eith the lack of efficenci in the distribuitoin of the resoirces collected by the recollecting centers.
+Taking in account the last year earthquake, and the more recent ones, with the aim to help thos whom need it, this projects propose a interactive map to solve the problems with the lack of efficience in the distribuitoin of the collected resources.

-The idea is a map where the refuges can find the nearest recolecting spot to them.
+This is an intercative map where the refuges can find the nearest recolecting spot to them.

 You can find the demo clinking [here]

 ## Stack

-* powered by [elixir] with [Phoenix] as the backend
+* Backend: Powered by [elixir] with [Phoenix].
-* And [React] for the fronten.
+* Frontend: Made with [React].
-* Uses also Google Maps API
+* Uses also Google Maps API.
+* It is hosted in [Gigalixir].

-Though for the quick development it also uses phoenix templates combined with somo JQuery.
+Though for the quick development it also uses phoenix templates combined with some JQuery.

 ## Run instructions

-You need o have installed elixir in your  machine
+You need to have installed elixir in your machine, [here the instrucions]

 To start your Phoenix server: